rtalexk/elb_application/README.md

 (bash) $ aws ec2 run-instances --image-id "ami-0b898040803850657" --instance-type "t2.micro" --security-group-ids "sg-0c1018438bf942a83" --subnet-id "subnet-0d024951" --user-data file://build/user_data.sh
 ```

 The output of the previous commands is a large `JSON` with the information of the created instances.
+Take note of the `InstanceId`s.

 ## Elastic Load Balancer